Brumus14/HTTP-server/README.md

 # HTTP-server
-A Linux HTTP server.
-Programmed from scratch in C using libc system call functions.
-No external libraries.
-Following RFC 9112.
+A Linux HTTP server programmed from scratch in C with no external libraries.